 10. Grab an Umbrella

 Coming to one of your wonders - the best time to go to London, there is actually no perfect time to visit London weatherwise.
-It is better if you take your precautions and carry an umbrella in your backpack.
-In London, you never can tell if it is going to rain or not, even in hot summer days and nights.
-After all, “Is it safe to travel to London?”, well we all know that a little rain never kills anybody.
+It is better if you take precautions and carry an umbrella in your backpack.
+In London, you never can tell if it is going to rain or not, even on hot summer days and nights.
+After all, is it safe to travel to London?
+Well, we all know that a little rain never kills anybody.
 Just enjoy the fresh weather after the rain.